How to Choose a Mortgage Lender in New York: Ultimate Guide

 This is why considering the level of customer service is one of the most paramount aspects in choosing a lender.

-Size doesn't really matter with these lenders.
-Some smaller lenders have great customer service.
-Likewise with some of the the larger banks.
+Size doesn't matter with these lenders.
+Some smaller lenders have excellent customer service, as with larger banks.

-However, small credit unions or banks can also be complete duds as with some of the large national banks.
+However, small credit unions or banks can also be complete duds and license local banks.

 The best way is to ask around friends and family who have bought and see if they had a good or bad experience with their lender(s).